FINANCIAL ASSISTANCE MISSION STATEMENT

 DISABILITY ASSISTANCE PROGRAM

 The Disability Assistance funds appropriated October 1, 2016 have been exhausted.

-The Disability Assistance Program funds are available to all members of the Osage Nation with a physical or mental impairment that substantially limits one or more major life activities.
-Osage members are limited to one thousand dollars ($1,000) per person, per fiscal year (October through September), and shall be awarded in the order the applications are received.
-Disabled Osage members must provide third-party verification of existing disability.
-For more information please click the link below to read the full policy.
+The Disability Assistance Program provides monetary assistance to enrolled members of the Osage Nation with a physical or mental disability, which substantially limits one or more major life activities.
+Osage members are limited to five hundred dollars ($500) per person, every other fiscal year (October through September).
+Preference is given to elderly, youth and veterans.
+Disabled Osage members must submit a complete application, provide third-party verification of existing disability and submit a form W9.
+For more information please click the link below to read the new policy.

 ENERGY ASSISTANCE PROGRAM

 The Energy Assistance Program serves low-income Native American households within the Osage Reservation (Osage County) by providing heating and cooling energy assistance.
 The program also provides Crisis Assistance during an energy crisis, as well as preventive maintenance services for elders.
 These benefits are described as follows:

 - Heating Assistance is available from December 1st through February 28th, and may be awarded once each fiscal year per applicant.
 The benefit includes payment for a utility that provides heat to the home.
 The utility can be propane, natural gas, or electric.
 The benefit also includes a space heater, an electric blanket and/or weatherization materials as funding permits.